 *Edit* Soon after I posted this, one of my faithful followers, the wise and lovely Maxine Stone, kindly took the time to email me this:

-These are called “greys” on the street but it’s probably a “Classic North American Yellow Morel”, Morchella esculenta (near as I can tell, from this site).
+These are called “greys” on the street but it’s a “Classic North American Yellow Morel”, Morchella esculenta (near as I can tell, from this site).
 I loved how the pits were so dense, making it extra-crinkly, and the luminous moon-color around the dark pits.
-From what I gather, this would eventually turn blonde-yellow.
+This would eventually turn blonde-yellow.

 Even though this morel almost looks black-and-white, which seems like it would show up easily against new green growth and last year's brown leaves, it was very, very hard to see.
 Because it was a morel.
 And they just pop into this dimension when they feel like it.
 Sometimes it seems like they’re made more of shadows than solid matter.

 The beautiful grey again, and a blonde and grey in hand.
-Same species, I think.
-Feel free to chime in and set me straight on this if I've got it wrong.
+Same species.

 Above, some morels that have offered themselves to me to eat, waiting patiently.